Incivility: Political incivility

 Political incivility threatens the future of the rhetorical model of the public sphere because it fractures that sphere into counter-publics, which may or may not interact with each other.
 According to Papacharissi (2004), "Incivility can then be operationalized as the set of behaviors that threaten democracy, deny people their personal freedoms, and stereotype social groups.", all of which could result from the violation of the features of the rhetorical model of the public sphere.
 People or groups may be systematically shut out of the mainstream political discourse, which makes that discourse less democratic, as certain voices are then missing from that discourse.
 Examples of incivility in political discourse include, but are not limited to, name calling, derisive or disrespectful speech and vulgarity, intentional lies, and misrepresentation.
 Another type of uncivil behavior is "outrage speech", which includes name calling, insulting, character assassination, mockery, and emotional displays.
 There are disagreements among researchers about whether or not emotional speech – using anger, fear, or hatred – should be considered uncivil.
 Some researchers view some emotional speech as civil unless it threatens democracy in some way, while other researchers view emotional speech itself as a disruption to democracy, and push for a purely rational view of civility.

 Stryker et al. assert that "political incivility is usefully distinguished from interpersonal politeness outside of politics."
 Their research found consensus among survey respondents concerning the types of political speech and behavior that "count" as "political incivility".
 Papacharissi echoes this sentiment, stating that "civility should be redefined as a construct that encompasses, but also goes beyond, politeness."

 Workplace incivility

-A 2011 report in USA Today defined Workplace incivility as "a form of organizational deviance... characterized by low-intensity behaviors that violate respectful workplace norms, appearing vague as to intent to harm."
-The article asserts further that researchers had announced at the annual meeting of the American Psychological Association that "Workplace incivility is on the rise.
-Uncivil behaviors are characteristically rude and discourteous, displaying a lack of regard for others."
+A 2011 report in USA Today defined workplace incivility as "a form of organizational deviance... characterized by low-intensity behaviors that violate respectful workplace norms, appearing vague as to intent to harm."
+Researchers had announced at the annual meeting of the American Psychological Association that "Workplace incivility is on the rise.
+Uncivil behaviors are characteristically rude and discourteous, displaying a lack of regard for others", which can lead to distress for those experiencing this treatment.
 Incivility is distinct from violence.
 Examples of workplace incivility include insulting comments, denigration of the target's work, spreading false rumors, and social isolation.
 Cortina (2008) conceptualizes incivility that amounts to covert practices of sexism and/or racism in the workplace as selective incivility.
 For example, Ozturk and Berber (2022) demonstrate significant evidence of subtle racism in UK workplaces, where racialized professionals appear to be the main targets of selective incivility.